DevAnsH1530/Intventory_Management_System/README.md

 ## Project Description
 The Inventory Management System is a Java SE 8 based application designed to help businesses efficiently manage their inventory.
-This system utilizes Java's Collections framework, multithreading, and robust exception handling for improved performance and reliability.
+This system utilizes Java's Collections framework, Multithreading, and Exception Eandling for improved performance and reliability.
 ### Key Features
 1. **Product Management:** Add, edit, and delete products in the inventory.
 Each product includes details such as ID, name, price, and quantity on hand.